iris-computer-vision/iris-benchmark-drone-eo/README.md

 ---

-## Key Result
+## Observed Behavior

-Model performance varies significantly across architectures under identical conditions.
+Model behavior varied consistently across architectures under identical conditions.

+Several patterns emerged during evaluation:

+- significant differences in recall at long range
+- variation in localization stability across architectures
+- architecture-specific failure modes
+- inconsistency between confidence scores and detection reliability

 <p align="center">
   <img src="assets/iris-benchmark-drone-eo-comparison.png" width="90%" />
 </p>

-In this example:

-- RT-DETR successfully detects a distant target
-- Faster R-CNN fails to detect the same target (missed detection)
-- YOLOv8 detects the target but exhibits instability in localization

-These patterns are observed consistently across multiple validation samples.
+Across multiple validation samples:

+- some models maintained detection at long range while others failed entirely
+- certain architectures exhibited duplicate detections under clutter
+- localization quality varied even when detections were present

+One architecture demonstrated a consistent failure mode at distance, missing all long-range instances despite strong performance under closer conditions.

+These behaviors were consistent and repeatable, not isolated cases.

 ---

-## Observed Behavior
+## Key Takeaways

-### RT-DETR (Large)

-- highest recall across evaluated models
-- maintains detection performance at longer distances
-- exhibits occasional duplicate detections
+- model performance is highly dependent on operating conditions
+- failure modes are architecture-dependent
+- aggregate metrics do not fully capture real-world behavior

+Detailed observations and model-specific analysis are provided in:

+→ `results/notes.md`

 ---

-### YOLO (v8 / v11)

-- balanced performance across precision and recall
-- stable detection in moderate conditions
-- gradual degradation at long range

----

-### Faster R-CNN (ResNet50 FPN v2)

-- high-confidence detections when targets are clearly visible
-- consistent failure mode at long range
-- misses small or low-contrast targets

-This failure mode is observed across multiple scenes and is not attributable to isolated data artifacts.

----

 ## Interpretation

-Aggregate metrics such as mAP and mAR provide a summary of performance, but do not fully capture model behavior.
+Aggregate metrics such as mAP and mAR summarize overall performance, but they do not fully capture how models behave under real-world conditions.

-In this benchmark:
+In this benchmark, consistent differences were observed across architectures:

-- recall at distance is a primary differentiator
+- recall at long range varied significantly, with some models maintaining detection while others failed entirely
-- failure modes are consistent and architecture-dependent
+- failure modes were repeatable and specific to each architecture
-- confidence does not always correlate with detection reliability
+- confidence scores did not reliably reflect detection robustness, particularly under challenging conditions

+These patterns were observed across multiple validation samples and are not attributable to isolated cases.

-As a result, **model selection based solely on metrics is insufficient for deployment decisions**.
+As a result, **model selection based solely on aggregate metrics is insufficient for deployment decisions**.

----

-## Metrics

-Models are evaluated using:
+Model performance is evaluated using standard detection metrics:

 - mAP (mean Average Precision)
 - mAR (mean Average Recall)
 - IoU (Intersection over Union)
 - precision and recall

-Additional behavior-aware metrics:
+In addition to aggregate metrics, behavior-aware measures are included to capture performance under real-world conditions:

 - small object recall
 - miss rate
 - duplicate detection rate

+These metrics are complemented by qualitative inspection of model outputs to assess:

+- detection consistency
+- localization stability
+- behavior under distance and clutter

 Full results:
 → `results/metrics-summary.csv`

-Detailed interpretation:
-→ `results/notes.md`

----

 ## Dataset

 The evaluation uses EO drone imagery derived from real-world video data.

-A subset of 23 sequences was selected from the Anti-UAV dataset:
+A subset of **23 sequences** was selected from the Anti-UAV dataset:
 → https://anti-uav.github.io/dataset/

 Frames were extracted and curated to capture variation in:

 - object distance and scale
-- visual representation
+- visual representation of the target
-- background complexity
+- background complexity and clutter

 The resulting dataset contains **1,000 validated annotations** for a single class:

 - drone

-Full details:
-→ `dataset/description.md`
+The dataset is intentionally constructed to emphasize long-range detection and small object scenarios.

 ---

 ## Methodology

-To ensure fair comparison:
+All models were evaluated under aligned conditions to ensure comparability.

-- all models are trained on the same dataset split
+- a consistent dataset split was used across all models
-- preprocessing and augmentation are aligned
+- preprocessing and augmentation were applied uniformly
-- evaluation is performed on a shared validation set
+- evaluation was performed on a shared validation set

+Both quantitative metrics and qualitative inspection were used to assess performance.

-The evaluation protocol is designed so observed differences reflect model behavior, not experimental variation.
+The evaluation protocol is designed so observed differences reflect **model behavior**, not experimental variation.

-Full protocol:
-→ `methodology/evaluation-protocol.md`
+All conclusions are based on repeated observations across validation samples.

 ---